ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Manage_DLP_Policies.md

     - Under the **Notify users when content matches the policy settings** section, verify the **Show policy tips to users and send them an email notification** check box is selected.
 Select **Customize the tip and email**. <br/>

         In the **Customize policy tips and email notifications** window, the email notification option is selected by default.
 However, sending policy tips is not selected by default, so select the **Customize the policy tip text** check box (otherwise, a policy tip will not be displayed).
-In the policy tip field that appears, enter **Warning: The email message contains an IP Address!** Select **OK**.
+In the policy tip field that appears, enter **Warning: The email contains sensitive info (IP Address).** Select **OK**.

     - Under the **Detect when a specific amount of sensitive info is being shared at one time** section, verify the **Detect when content that's being shared contains** option is selected.
 In the field below this, **10** is entered.
 Change this to **2** and then select **Next.**